McDonnell Douglas MD-11

-The McDonnell Douglas MD-11 is an American tri-jet wide-body airliner manufactured by American McDonnell Douglas (MDC) and later by Boeing.
+The McDonnell Douglas MD-11 is an American trijet wide-body airliner which was manufactured by McDonnell Douglas and later by Boeing.
+The MD-11 is the largest trijet ever built.

 Following DC-10 development studies, the MD-11 program was launched on December 30, 1986.
 Assembly of the first prototype began on March 9, 1988.
-Its maiden flight occurred on January 10, and it achieved FAA certification on November 8, 1990.
+Its maiden flight occurred on January 10, 1990, and it achieved Federal Aviation Administration (FAA) certification on November 8.
 The first delivery was to Finnair on December 7 and it entered service on December 20, 1990.

-It retains the basic trijet configuration of the DC-10 with updated GE CF6-80C2 or PW4000 turbofan engines.
-It has a slightly wider wing with winglets, and its MTOW was increased by % to 630500 lb.
+It retains the basic trijet configuration of the DC-10 with updated General Electric CF6-80C2 or Pratt & Whitney PW4000 turbofan engines.
+Its wingspan is slightly larger than the DC-10 and it has winglets.
+Its maximum takeoff weight (MTOW) is increased by % to 630500 lb.
 Its fuselage is stretched by % to 61.6 m to accommodate 298 passengers in three classes over a range of up to 7130 nmi.
 It features a glass cockpit that eliminates the need for a flight engineer.

-The MD-11 failed to meet its range and fuel burn targets.
-The last of 200 aircraft was built in October 2000 after Boeing merged with McDonnell Douglas in 1997.

-Some MD-11 freighters were built, but many more are converted MD-11 passenger aircraft, many of which are still in service with cargo airlines.
+Originally positioned as a longer-range alternative to rival twinjets, the existing Boeing 767 and the upcoming Boeing 777 and Airbus A330, the MD-11 initially failed to meet its range and fuel burn targets, which impacted its sales despite a performance improvement program.
+McDonnell Douglas's financial struggles prevented further development of the MD-11 before it was acquired by Boeing in 1997; the unified company decided to terminate the MD-11 program after filling outstanding orders due to internal competition from Boeing's own 767 and 777.
+Only 200 units were built, of which roughly a quarter were freight aircraft, and production concluded in October 2000.
+In November 2014, it was officially retired from passenger service, last flown by KLM.
+Many of the MD-11 passenger fleet were converted to freighter specification, with many remaining in service as of 2025.

+On November 8, 2025, days after a deadly crash in Louisville, Kentucky, the FAA issued an Emergency Airworthiness Directive grounding all MD-11 aircraft.
+The planes cannot fly again until they are inspected and any necessary repairs are completed.
+The FAA said the directive was issued because the same safety issue could affect other aircraft of the same design.
+As of November 2025, the National Transportation Safety Board was investigating the crash.